-- Sleeping with the head either too high or too low as compared to rest of the body
+- Sleeping with the head either too high or too low compared with the rest of the body

 - Excessive anger or grief

-- Cold water application and gentle immersion of eyes in cold water – hydrates the eye and relieves strain on eye muscles
+Gentle immersion of the eyes in cold water hydrates the eye and relieves strain on the eye muscles.

-- Nasal drops (mildly salty warm water or herbal aqueous solution) – helps dissolve mucus and relieve strain on eye muscles
+Nasal drops of mildly salty warm water or herbal aqueous solution help dissolve mucus and relieve strain on eye muscles.

 As per Ayurveda, including the following items in your diet can be beneficial for eyesight: